How to store cooked rice? What is best practice?

-Good to Know in General
+Good to know in general

-When not consumed right away, cooked rice should be kept warm above 60˚ C (140˚ F), or it should be cooled down to 21º C (70º F) or lower within 2 hours and then to 4º C (40º F) or lower within 4 hours.
+- Cool it down: cooked rice should be cooled down to 21º C (70º F) or lower within 2 hours and then to 4º C (40º F) or lower within 4 hours.

 Cooked rice may be stored in the refrigerator for 3 to 5 days, or frozen up to 6 months.